DragoniteSpam/GameMakerTutorialTutorial/README.md

 Let's say you have a question.
 The question can be about anything at all, but let's say you need the answer and you need it now.
 Depending on your question, you might need a tutorial!

-For this thought experiment, let's say you have some questions about making **spaghetti.** Let's go over some different kinds of questions, and whether or not seeking a tutorial would be likely to answer it.
+For this thought experiment, let's say you have some questions about making **spaghetti.** Let's go over some different kinds of questions, and whether or not seeking a tutorial would be something you stand to benefit from.

  - **Can your question be answered in one word (or a few simple words)?**